openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Replace content in curl command with following variables:

-- $YOUR_IP - ip address of DIRIGERA gateway
+- $YOUR_IP - IP address of DIRIGERA gateway
 - $DEVICE - bulb id you want to control, take it from configuration
 - $TOKEN - shortly stop / start DIRIGERA bridge and search for obtained token

 ### `getJSON`

-Dumps the current JSON with attributes and capabilities of one device.
+Gets current JSON with attributes and capabilities of one device.
-If thing UID from gateway is given dumo contains all devices connected to gateway.
+If thing UID from gateway is given returned String contains all devices connected to gateway.

 ```java
     val gatewayActions = getActions("dirigera","dirigera:gateway:myhome")